ykhr53/bmo/README.md

 For now, BMO can't count 😢

 ## ToDo
+- combine multiple increments for the same name 🤝
+- decrement 👎
 - be unit testable 📝
+- add new functions 🆕

+## Done
 - enable counting number of votes 🔢
-- decrement 👎
-- add new functions 🆕